 Bottom one pictured is great for the entry level Streamline and European pens suitable for 7mm.

-For, wood different grits from 120 through to 600.
+For, wood grits from 120 through to 600.
 A box of grits available for pen turners or my personal favourite Mirka abranet.
-Regular paper needed to prepare the grain followed by Micro-mesh for final polishing.
+Regular paper needed to prepare the blanks followed by Micro-mesh for final polishing.

 You need wood and a pen kit, place the tube on the wood and mark centre.
 Over to the bandsaw and cut it, mark each part for centre alignment.
 Two lines across the middle for later alignment.

 You can use an ordinary vice to clamp it.
-Make sure the bit is upright in both plains and wood square in vice.
-Wood on the bottom stop’s blow out, do not force the bit through in one go.
+Make sure the wood is upright in both plains and square in vice.
+Wood on the bottom stops blow out, do not force the drill bit through in one go.
 Work from middle, and peck at it taking your time to avoid blowout.

-Key the brass before they are inserted into the wood.
+Key hardware before inserting them into the wood.
 I use epoxy for acrylic and polyurethane on wood.
-I don’t use CA glue unless I have to cause it can fail.
+I don’t use CA unless I have to cause it can fail.
 Rough up each tube and insert from middle.
-Twist it as you push in and leave to dry overnight
+Twist it as you push in and leave to dry overnight.

 Once dried use a barrel trimmer to square up each end, just till it touches brass.
-Over enthusiasm will cause a tube to be short on sierra types.
+Over enthusiasm will cause blanks to be short on wooden sierra pens.
 You can do it on a disc sander, but it wants a Jig to hold the tube.
 An ordinary fence isn’t good enough, it will square the wood to disc not the tube.

 Once trimmed place on a pen mandrel with bushings and centre marks alined.
 You can adjust for length or use spacers, don’t over tighten.
 Push up tailstock and ease in the quill with lathe on slow so it centralize then tighten.
 Just tighten up don’t bend the rod.

-Preference for tools 19 mm Continental Gouge and 12 mm skew.
-With speed on a slow turn from middle out to prevent splintering.
-Once corners knocked off increase speed and shape using a skew chisel for final cuts.
-The wood should be just shy of bushings for sanding.
+Preference for 19 mm Continental Gouges and 12 mm skew for turning pens.
+With lathe speed on slow start from middle out to prevent splintering.
+Once corners knocked off increase lathe speed and shape using a skew chisel for final cuts.
+The wood should be just shy of bushings for the next step, sanding.

-Sand to 600 grit then with a kitchen towel apply two thin coats of CA. Allow a few minutes to dry between coats, build up with 6 coats of medium on wooden pens.
+Sand to 600 then with a kitchen towel apply two thin coats of CA. Allow a few minutes to dry between coats, build up with 6 coats of medium on pens made of wood.

-When your finished with the CA, polish with micro-mesh.
-There’s 9 different grades up to 12,000 grit.
+When you’re finished with the CA, polish with micro-mesh.
+There’s 9 grades up to 12,000 grit.
 They’re colour-coded just dip it in water, keep it wet.
-The wood needs cleaning between each different grade, so you don’t contaminate them.
+The wood needs cleaning between each grade, so you don’t contaminate them.

-There should be a smooth transition between metal and the wooden pen’s body.
-Twist mechanism next, make sure the action work before you press home.
+There should be a smooth transition between hardware and the handmade wood pen’s body.
+Twist mechanism next, making sure the action work before you press home.
 I go in past the yellow metal and check the fit before I press anymore.
 Now check fit and adjust as required.
 When bottom assembled push centre ring on, it’s tight till past ridges.

-Do the top in the same way and push top barrel onto bottom, line grain up for effect.
-If you need further help, I have a video on YouTube.
+Do the top in the same way and push top barrel onto bottom, line grain up for effect

-Wood turning no problem what sets a writing instrument apart and stand out above others is fine details.
-Figured wood, finish and grain running through both sections, just small details to make good wooden pens.
+Wood turning no problem what sets a good writing pen apart and stand out above others is fine details.
+Figured or exotic wood, finish and grain running through both sections, just little details when you make a wooden pen.
 If you have any tips or advice maybe I forgot something?
 Please leave your comments.